 Killing off your PHP processes in this way updates your phprc file.

-Updating the phprc file on an Nginx server
+Updating your phprc file on an Nginx server

-If your server is runnign Nginx, you can update your PHP processes by saving your configuration in the panel as mentioned above.
+If you have previously changed your server to run Nginx, you can update your phprc file by reloading Nginx in the panel: